eyancey/Getting-and-Cleaning-Data-Course-Project/README.md

 ```

-##Part 1 - Merge the training and the test sets to create one data set
+##Step 1 - Merge the training and the test sets to create one data set
 We can use combine the respective data in training and test data sets corresponding to subject, activity and features.
 The results are stored in `subject`, `activity` and `features`.
 ```{r}
 subject <- rbind(subjectTrain, subjectTest)